Michael-wigontherun/xEditLevelListInjection/README.md

 Instructions

 - 1. Install Requirments
-- 2. Open xEdit go to mod you wish export the armor for filter.
+- 2. Open xEdit go to mod you wish to export the armor for filtering.
 Apply Script "_ExportArmorForLevelListInjection.pas", let it finish.
 - 3. Do not close xEdit or do not change load order before ready to re-run xEdit
 - 4. Run "xEditLevelListInjection.exe" to filter the list outputed by the previous script.
 Following the Console application's menu's
   - Menu 1, options